Harold Baines: Professional career

 Midway through the 1989 season, the Texas Rangers acquired Baines, along with Fred Manrique, from the White Sox in a much-derided trade which sent Wilson Álvarez, Scott Fletcher and Sammy Sosa to Chicago.
 After the trade, the White Sox retired Baines's #3 on August 20, 1989, a rare occurrence for a player who was still active in the major leagues (the number would be "un-retired" each time Baines returned to the White Sox, and he wore it as a coach).
+Baines finished the decade with 1,547 hits, which ranked sixth to all players in the 1980s.

 On August 29, 1990, Baines was traded to the Oakland Athletics for minor league pitchers Scott Chiamparino and Joe Bitker, and he helped them reach the postseason only to be swept by the Cincinnati Reds in the World Series.
 In 1992, the Athletics returned to the playoffs, but lost to the Toronto Blue Jays in the ALCS.

-On January 14, 1993, Baines was traded by the A's to the Baltimore Orioles for minor league pitchers Bobby Chouinard and Allen Plaster.
+On January 14, 1993, Baines was traded by the Athletics to the Baltimore Orioles for minor league pitchers Bobby Chouinard and Allen Plaster.
 Baines batted .313, .294 and .299 over his first three seasons with Baltimore.
 On December 11, 1995, Baines returned to the White Sox as a free agent.
 On July 29, 1997, Baines was traded back to the Orioles for a player to be named later.
 He helped the Orioles reach the playoffs, where they lost to the Cleveland Indians in the League Championship Series.